 Pinnacle is the world’s third largest producer of industrial wood pellets.
-With six production facilities and a large industrial port terminal on the Pacific Coast of North America, Pinnacle is one of the only wood pellet suppliers with the scale and capability to serve major global utilities.
+With eight production facilities in Western Canada linked by rail to ocean shipping terminals on the B.C. coast, as well as one production facility in Alabama with convenient access to ocean shipping via the U.S. Gulf Coast, Pinnacle is one of the only wood pellet suppliers with the scale and capability to serve major global utilities.
 Pinnacle is a trusted supplier of these utilities, which are expected to drive future growth in demand.
-Hawkins Wright, a leading, independent industry research body, forecasts that demand for industrial wood pellets will have a compound annual growth rate of 17.7% from 2016 through 2021.
+Hawkins Wright, a leading, independent industry research body, forecasts that demand for industrial wood pellets will have a compound annual growth rate of 18% from 2017 through 2021.

-Pinnacle has established vertically-integrated operations throughout the western Canadian fibre basket from wood fibre procurement contracts through to shipping contracts with reputable shippers.
+Pinnacle has established vertically-integrated operations throughout the western Canadian and the U.S. southeastern fibre baskets from wood fibre procurement contracts through to shipping contracts with reputable shippers.
 Pinnacle’s operating flexibility, strategically located production facilities, terminal operations and constant focus on operational efficiency combine to create a cost advantage relative to competitors.
 The Company is a lowest-quartile cost supplier to rapidly growing markets in both Europe and Asia.

-Pinnacle’s financial performance has improved significantly since Fiscal 2014, with growth in profitability exceeding top-line growth due to increased scale.
-Adjusted EBITDA has increased at a compound annual growth rate (CAGR) of 49% since Fiscal 2014, Adjusted Gross Margin has increased at a 38% CAGR, and Revenue has increased at a 14% CAGR (to LTM Q3 2017).
+Pinnacle’s financial performance has improved significantly since Fiscal 2014, with growth in EBITDA exceeding top-line growth due to increased scale.
+Adjusted EBITDA has increased at a compound annual growth rate (CAGR) of 32% since Fiscal 2014, Adjusted Gross Margin has increased at a 26% CAGR, and Revenue has increased at a 15% CAGR (to year-end 2018).

 Pinnacle’s management team has a combined 35 years of experience in the wood pellet industry and more than 125 years of experience in the industrial sector.
 The team has a track record of driving growth in production, productivity, and profitability while maintaining industry-leading safety standards.